-70% of the top 10 most common Al apps can use your data for their training models.
+70% of the top 10 most common AI apps can use your data for their training models.
 II.
 SaaS user insights Access to information is what matters most.
 It is the challenge of security teams to ensure that access is granted only to the relevant users.
 However, the reality often paints another picture where data falls into unwanted hands, introducing significant risks for the organization.

-85% of organizations have users outside their organization with access to their data.
+29

 When it comes to SaaS app usage, the average employee is using 29 different applications.

+1/5 ORGANIZATIONS

 1 out of 5 organizations have indications that some of their former users were not fully offboarded.

+Using SaaS?